-- 2.1.1 Prior to making new investments Council will consider: - a) The expected financial return. - b) Initial risk assessment of the proposed investment. - c) How the investment will be funded. - d) How the investment will contribute in furthering the Waitomo District's Community Outcomes as documented in the 10 Year Plan. - e) The existing investment portfolio and how the proposed investment 'fits' in terms of Council's preference to spread and minimise risk. - f) Any other consideration Council deems appropriate. - 2.1.2 Generally, it is not Council's intention to undertake new equity investments other than to achieve strategic objectives. - 2.1.3 Despite anything earlier in this Policy on Investment, the Council may invest in shares and other financial instruments of the LGFA, and may borrow to fund that investment, after taking into account the strategic considerations detailed above. - 2.1.4 The purchase or disposal of investment property will be subject to a 10 Year Plan or Exceptions Annual Plan (EAP) adoption process and will be given effect to by the Chief Executive. - 2.1.5 Council will consider any requests for loan advances on a case by case basis and will take into account the needs of the community and Council's stated outcomes for the District in its considerations.
+- 2.1.1 Prior to making new investments Council will consider: - a) The expected financial return. - b) Initial risk assessment of the proposed investment. - c) How the investment will be funded. - d) How the investment will contribute in furthering the Waitomo District's Community Outcomes as documented in the Long Term Plan or Annual Plan. - e) The existing investment portfolio and how the proposed investment 'fits' in terms of Council's preference to spread and minimise risk. - f) Any other consideration Council deems appropriate. - 2.1.2 Generally, it is not Council's intention to undertake new equity investments other than to achieve strategic objectives. - 2.1.3 Despite anything earlier in this Policy on Investment, the Council may invest in shares and other financial instruments of the LGFA (such as Borrower Notes) and may borrow to fund that investment, after taking into account the strategic considerations detailed above. - 2.1.4 The purchase or disposal of investment property will be subject to a Long Term Plan or Annual Plan adoption process or by Council resolution and will be given effect to by the Chief Executive.
+The proceeds from the sale of strategic and forestry investments will be subject to the Long Term or Annual Plan process or by Council resolution. - 2.1.5 Council will consider any requests for loan advances on a case by case basis and will take into account the needs of the community and Council's stated outcomes for the District in its considerations.